Foocett/CardsForHumanity/README.md

 ipconfig
 ```

-Currrently this game doesn't have a proper form of player handling, to players cannot join or leave mid-game,
+Currently, this game doesn't have a proper form of player handling, to players cannot join or leave mid-game,
 just make sure all players are connected before the game is started
 The first player to join the lobby is the admin and has control over selected packs and starting the game